vbonduro/AudioBookRequest/README.md

 - client id
 - client secret

 In your auth server settings, make sure you allow for redirecting to `/auth/oidc`.
 The oidc-login flow will redirect you there after you log in.
+Additionally, the access token expiry time from the authentication server will be used if provided.
+This might be fairly low by default.

 Applying settings does not directly invalidate your current session.
 To test OIDC-settings, press the "log out" button to invalidate your current session.